rowanrichter/rowanrichter/README.md

 # 💫 About Me:
 👨‍💻I'm a Computer Science student at Rollins College<br>
-💻I'm actively looking for Summer 2023 Internships<br>📲I'm working on a student social networking android mobile app for my CS capstone<br>🐍I'm currently advancing my Python and SQL skills<br>🏉I'm a Certified Scrum Master (CSM)<br>👨‍💼Fun Fact - I'm starting my MBA at Rollins in Fall 2023
+💻I'm actively looking for Summer 2023 Internships<br>
+📲I'm working on a student social networking app in Android Studio<br>
+🐍I'm currently advancing my Python and SQL skills<br>
+🏉I'm a Certified Scrum Master (CSM)<br>
+👨‍💼Fun Fact - I'm starting my MBA at Rollins in Fall 2023 with expected concentration in business analytics

 ## 🌐 Socials: